Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 The prognosis was encouraging, though.
 Best start with that.

-“Well, my dear old peanut!
+"Well, my dear old peanut!
 That’s it for the superscience for now.
-Tell me, how do you feel?”
+Tell me, how do you feel?"

-Vemik blinked slowly at him. “...Peanut?”
+Vemik blinked slowly at him. "...Peanut?"

-“Oh, don’t mind me, I’ve developed an interest in *ridiculous* Britishisms, my old china teacup.”
+"Oh, don’t mind me, I’ve developed an interest in *ridiculous* Britishisms, my old china teacup."
 Nofl flashed him a grin.
-“So.
-You’re feeling all fuzzy in the noggin, yes?”
+"So.
+You’re feeling all fuzzy in the noggin, yes?"

-“Can think again.
+"Can think again.
 Words...I have to think harder about words sometimes, but can do math, sky-think mostly.
 Sometimes I have trouble remembering things.
-That comes and goes, no way to know when...Also, I want peanuts now.”
+That comes and goes, no way to know when...Also, I want peanuts now."

-“Sure, help yourself!”
+"Sure, help yourself!"
 As it happened, Nofl had acquired a taste for salted-in-the-shell peanuts himself, and had a small bag in his snack-stash.
-“That’s an odd choice of snack.
-Why peanuts?”
+"That’s an odd choice of snack.
+Why peanuts?"

 Vemik delicately cracked open a shell between two blunt and quite literally steel-bending fingers.
-“Salty!
-Been wanting a lot more of that.”
+"Salty!
+Been wanting a lot more of that."

-“That’s true,” Julian noted.
-“I’ve been putting rehydration salts in his water, too.
-He’s been craving it like crazy the last couple days.”
+"That’s true," Julian noted.
+"I’ve been putting rehydration salts in his water, too.
+He’s been craving it like crazy the last couple days."

-“Interesting…” Nofl grabbed one of his medical scanners and adjusted its settings before running it over Vemik’s skull.
-“But encouraging.
+"Interesting…" Nofl grabbed one of his medical scanners and adjusted its settings before running it over Vemik’s skull.
+"But encouraging.
 I hope.
-Let’s see…”
+Let’s see…"

 He had other projects on hold for this.
 He didn’t mind.
 Any chance to poke around in a deathworlder’s head was scientifically valuable, but in any case, all his hours were billable and clearly the powers that Julian worked for had deemed Vemik’s complete recovery to be worth every cent.
 So, he could *afford* to take his time and do everything as thoroughly as could be.